AdminTurnedDevOps/DevOps-The-Hard-Way-AWS/README.md

 3. Terraform
 4. Docker
    - Create a Docker image
+   - Create an AWS ECR repository with Terraform
    - Store the Docker image in AWS ECR
 5. Kubernetes
 6. AWS CDK